AnnaNamLab/VDJ-Seq-Processing/README_tmp.md

 The B cell receptor (BCR) and T cell receptor (TCR) are antigen-recognition receptors of the adaptive immune system.
 BCRs recognize antigens directly through membrane-bound immunoglobulins, whereas TCRs recognize peptide antigens presented by major histocompatibility complex (MHC) molecules.
 Both receptors achieve extraordinary diversity through V(D)J recombination during lymphocyte development, enabling precise and robust immune responses.

-This repository contains all code for BCR and TCR sequence generation, processing, quality control, and downstream analysis.
+This repository contains code for:

 ### BCR processing steps:

 1. Generating BCR Repertoire using TRUST4
 1. Removing the Doublets using BCR sequences
 1. Detecting the dominant clone
-1. Correcting the V/D/J assignments errors in Hodgkin and Reed-Sternberg (HRS) cells
+1. Refining the V/D/J assignments in Hodgkin and Reed-Sternberg (HRS) cells
 1. Building the phylogenetic tree

-The general scheme is ullstrated below - More details about the steps are provided in the workflow folder.
+The general scheme is illstrated below - More details about the steps are provided in the workflow folder.

 <div align="left">
   <img